Siddaramaiah asks BJP government in K’taka to repeal two agriculture laws introduced last year | Headlines

 Siddaramaiah asks BJP government in K’taka to repeal two agriculture laws introduced last year

-Calling on the ruling BJP in Karnataka to take a cue from the Narendra Modi government, which repealed the farm laws, former Chief Minister Siddaramaiah on Saturday demanded that the state immediately repeal the APMC Amendment Act and the Karnataka Land Reforms Amendment Act, introduced last year.The state government was also party to the three black laws thrust upon the farmers by the Narendra Modi government, which has now repealed the three laws and washed away its sins.
+Calling on the ruling BJP in Karnataka to take a cue from the Narendra Modi government, which has decided to repeal the farm laws, former Chief Minister Siddaramaiah on Saturday demanded that the state immediately repeal the APMC Amendment Act and the Karnataka Land Reforms Amendment Act, introduced last year.The state government was also party to the three black laws thrust upon the farmers by the Narendra Modi government, which has now repealed sic the three laws and washed away its sins.

 - Country: